domingohui/100-days-of-code/log.md

 I stumbled upon the Google Foobar challenge while at work.
 I worked through the first two levels over the weekend.
 Feel free to follow my progress and submit better solutions and more questions [here](https://github.com/domingohui/google_foobar)!

 I'm also working on a [D4D project](https://github.com/Data4Democracy/internal-displacement/).

+##Day 49: March 6, 2017

+More foobar!

+##Day 50~51: March 7~8, 2017

+Can't believe I'm already halfway through the challenge!
+It seems that I'm getting used to coding a bit everyday.
+It's always nice to learn something new everyday.
+I also started looking into the [D4D project](https://github.com/Data4Democracy/internal-displacement/).
+I'm also falling in love with the idea of open-source projects.
+Working with a team brings more diverse approaches and ideas to the project.
+It's also a great chance for me to get started with NLP.